XanaduAI/EFTQA-GSEE/README.md

-# Early fault tolerant quantum algorithms in practice
+# Early fault-tolerant quantum algorithms in practice

 This is the code for the paper [arXiv:2405.03754](https://arxiv.org/abs/2405.03754).